lsst/rtn-100/index.rst

 a DRP in the allotted time, a multisite processing system is planned to distribute the compute load over (currently) four data facilities.

-We describe details of early tests of the multisite processing system.
+This Rubin technical note describes details of tests of the DRP multisite processing system as well as a description of how a DR1-sized DRP could proceed.

 While most stages of the processing may generally be run in parallel for each single-epoch exposure or coadd tract, there are stages of the